Berichte 2020

 Thanks to your special donations, we have been able to provide an additional €4,500 for extra meals and hygiene measures in Okombahe over the last two months.
 Sewing washable mouth and nose protection also helps some women in Okombahe to earn a little extra income.

 People are very grateful for this, as many no longer have any income.
-This particularly affects day laborers, all employees in the tourism sector, all employees in the church student hostels, but also the priests, who have to survive on the few offerings from the parishioners who have nothing themselves.
+This particularly affects day laborers, all employees in the tourism sector, all employees in the church's student hostels, but also the priests, who have to survive on the few offerings from the parishioners who have nothing themselves.

 Thank you for your generous donations.
 It's great that there are so many people who support people in the global south beyond their own needs.
 If you would like to help with the association's projects, you are welcome to transfer money to our association account.